 Rick Bronson is keeping lists of tall buildings since almost 25 years.
 His knowledge and passion for maintaining and sharing his research efforts are accessible today to a wide array of users around the world who enjoy using his work on publicly available website.
 His special research topic today are tall buildings in Asia.

 Garrett Stout: Enthusiastic about Skyscrapers

-Garrett is an expert on tall buildings, and his interest in architecture and skyscrapers reaches back to 40 years ago.
+Garrett was an expert on tall buildings, and his interest in architecture and skyscrapers reached back to 40 years ago.
 He used to be the Editor-in-Chief of our projects in the past, and has presented our architectural awards in the past.
 Garrett has helped to promote information on buildings throughout the world to a large amount of people.

 Michael Wutzke: Creative Mind

 Michael Wutzke was the first person who published a database about buildings on the Internet back in 1996.
 He is the founder of Skyscrapers.com, Emporis, and SKYLINE ATLAS, all projects who deal with real estate data.
 Michael is a software developer certified by Amazon Web Services, Google, and Scrum.
 Today is trying to automate the collection and management of data in the fields of real estate and the insurance.

 Jimmy Wales: Bringing Knowledge to People

 Jimmy Wales is the co-founder of Wikipedia, an non-profit encyclopedia.
 Jimmy was born in Huntsville, Alabama and today lives in London.
 Through the publication of Wikipedia, Jimmy made information about buildings universally accessible and useful to a large number of people.